Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

 # Stop Signal Task - fMRI
-## Overview
+## Overview:
 Welcome!
-This is Neil McNaughton Lab's Stop Signal Task (SST) experiment (see the below figure).
+This is Professor Neil McNaughton's Lab's Stop Signal Task (SST) experiment (see the below figure).
 This SST was created with the intention of being used in conjunction with functional magnetic resonance imaging (fMRI).

-As is standard with SSTs this task can broken into two types of trials: go trials and stop trials.
+As is standard with SSTs this task can be broken into two types of trials: go trials and stop trials.
 A single go trial our SST consists of the following steps: a variable inter-trial interval (ITI), a 0.5 s attention stimulus, a 1 s directional stimulus, and a 0.5 s feedback stimulus.
-The ITI times are a set of values, between 0.5 and 4 s, which were sampled from a logarithmic distribution (t(x) = -ln(x)/λ).
+The ITI times are a set of values, between 0.5 and 4 s, which were sampled from a logarithmic distribution (*t(x) = -ln(x)/λ*).
 While these times will appear random to a participant engaging with the task, they are fixed across all trials.

 In the case of stop trials, all of the steps are the same with the exception of the directional stimulus where a stop sound will play some time after the